wolfgangheinz/Markdown/prd.md

   - All open files autosaved in `localStorage` using UUID + display name.
   - Multiple files supported.
   - Debounced save (default 3s).
-  - Storage usage shown via progress bar above 75%.
+  - Storage usage shown via progress bar above 75%, with warnings at ~75% and ~90% of the 5 MB quota.
   - Quota warnings prompt user to delete drafts.
   - Drafts can be renamed inline and deleted via file manager.
   - Optionally auto-expire old drafts.